iesgn/openstack-debian-ansible/README.md

 ## Using OpenStack

-Open your browser and type in the notification bar http://192.168.1.101 or the corresponding external IP choosen.
+Open your browser and type in the notification bar http://192.168.1.101 or the corresponding external IP chosen.

 ## References